-Lion of Judah: The War for Ethiopia, 1935-1941 is a two-player wargame simulating three campaigns located in the Horn of Africa - two historical campaigns (Italy vs. Ethiopia in 1935-1936, and the British Commonwealth and Ethiopia vs. Italy in 1940-1941) and a 'what-if' scenario for 1942-1943 (Western Allies and Ethiopia vs. Italy and Germany).
+Lion of Judah: The War for Ethiopia, 1935-1941 is a two-player wargame simulating two campaigns located in the Horn of Africa - Italy vs. Ethiopia in 1935-1936, and the British Commonwealth and Ethiopia vs. Italy in 1940-1941).
 The scenarios all use a common rule set combined with scenario-specific rules.
 Regular units are mostly divisions, brigades and regiments, while irregular units include warrior levies and tribal bands.
 Armor, transports, air power, and headquarters (which represent corps-level artillery assets, engineers, and administrative and command centers) are also represented.

 Lion of Judah has one large-hex map and approximately 400 counters representing Italian, Ethiopian, Commonwealth, French and German units.
 In addition to the military units, there are markers to track game and unit status, as well as several Random Event markers used in the historical scenarios for added historical flavor.

 The campaigns for Ethiopia were fought in extremely inhospitable terrain.
 Logistics was one of the key issues of these battles.
 This is simulated in Lion of Judah by supply counters: everything a modern army requires to operate, from replacements to ammunition to artillery, has to be moved across the harsh terrain.
 Western units have far more firepower that the Ethiopians, but much lower movement rates.
 This simulates the “safe” rate of movement for western units when moving across difficult terrain.
 They had to move through jungles, mountains and marshes, relying on local guides to move through this mostly-unmapped terrain.